industrial-edge/vision-connector-sdk-and-plugin-examples/README.md

 ### Overview

 The Industrial Edge Vision Connector combines industrial cameras with the Industrial Edge ecosystem through an Ethernet interface.
 It publishes camera data using an integrated ZeroMQ server, enabling high-throughput communication with other applications.
-Starting with version 1.2.0, the Vision Connector supports integration of any camera vendor's C++ API through custom camera connectors.
+Starting with version 1.2.0, the Vision Connector provides feature for importing customer camera connectors into the application for connecting and acquiring images from additional Camera vendors (using camera vendors C++ API) or remote endpoints (such as FTP or cloud storage) which are not supported natively by the Vision Connector.
+This documentation provides guidance, instructions, and exmaple for creating such custom camera connectors.

 ### General Task
 This project provides guidance for implementing the Vision Connector drivers feature and assists in the creation of custom camera connectors.

 ## Requirements

 ### Prerequisites
-To develop a custom camera connector, the following requirements must be met:
+To develop a custom camera connector, the following Prerequisites are required:
-- Experience with Vision Connector application and its features
+- Experience with Siemens Vision Connector application and its features
 - Proficiency in C++ programming and CMake build system
 - Understanding of the Vision Connector SDK (v1.0.0)
 - Development environment meeting project specifications